iebyt/cbremote/README.md

 Supported Canon Cameras
 ------------
+1. Canon EOS 6D Mark II
+1. Canon EOS 77D
+1. Canon EOS 800D/Rebel T7i
-1. Canon EOS 200D/Rebel SL2
+1. Canon EOS 200D/Rebel SL2 (Tested)

-Note: This is incomplete list.
-It will be update as more devices are tested to work with this app.
+Note: This app should work with any Canon camera that supports canon BR-E1 bluetooth remote.

 Please create a PR to add another device if it is supported but not in this list.